JobNs/TicTacToe_Graduation/notes.md

     - ✅2 players -> OK
     - ✅3 players -> NOK
     - ✅Player one has symbol X -> OK
-    - Player two has symbol O -> OK
+    - ✅Player two has symbol O -> OK

 - Player 1 starts at the beginning of the game